arjit-32/csprimer/src/content/articles/dl-combinational-circuits.md

 ### 3. Multiplexer (MUX)

-Acts like a switch to pick one input to send to the output.
+A multiplexer selects one input from many and forwards it to the output - like a digital switch.
+Used in data routing, decision-making, and signal control.

 - **2-to-1 MUX**:
-    - Inputs: A, B; Select: S
+    - Inputs: A, B; Select line: S
     - Output: ***Y = A·¬S + B·S***
  ![Multiplexer](https://res.cloudinary.com/dwa6rcttw/image/upload/v1747985754/multiplexer_e57yjd.png)